-I crush the nuts onto the Rat trap to create more of a smell, and to make it more of a challenge to remove the nut without the trap being triggered.
+I crush the nuts onto the rat trap to create more of a smell and make removing the nut challenging without triggering the trap.
 I also scatter a few nuts around the trap.

 Here is a tip – crush the food on BEFORE setting the trap!
 It will save you from hurting your fingers!

-Seeds are a stable part of a Rats diet, and should be used to coax them onto your freshly set Rat traps!
+Seeds are a regular part of a rat’s diet and should be used to coax them onto your freshly set rat traps!

-A good tip here is to set place some seeds around the Rat trap.
-These seeds will act to draw the Rat towards the trap, mask the scent of the trap, and give the Rat some confidence to jump on it!
+A good tip here is to set some seeds around the rat trap.
+These seeds will act to draw the rat towards the trap, mask the scent of the trap, and give the rat some confidence to jump on it!

-The reason why cheese is such an awesome idea for Rat trap bait is that:
+The reason why cheese is such a fantastic idea for rat trap bait is that: